bernardanderson/EyesOnTheNet_Frontend_NSS_BackendCapstone/README.md

 ### Final Result:
-##### An aesthetically pleasing Frontend interface for the capstone's Part-2 Backend component.
+##### An aesthetically pleasing Frontend interface for the capstone's Part-1 Backend Web API component.

 > This Frontend component allows the user a comfortable interface to access the capstone's Part-2 Backend component.
 > With this a user can: